ucsd-cse231-s22/chocopy-wasm-compiler-A/design/Fancy calling conventions-design.md

     - Use functions from tuple and dict team to generate WASM
     - :warning: This would be dependent on the tuple and dictionary

+:warning: In repo. of group set/tuple/dictionary of compiler A, they haven't implemented tuple and dictionary yet.
+We can only follow their ast definition to construct tuple expression and dictionary expression.
+The relevent testing only pass when their functionality complete.

 ## Testcases